DianGram/FSND_capstone/backend/README.md

 ## Endpoints
 Note: most endpoints require authentication.
-All endpoints will return a success value
+All endpoints will return a success value.

 GET /tasks
 - Gets all tasks